eunice-chan/final-project/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ls88-openscienceconnector/final-project/master)

 This project is for the Honors Project in DATA H195 at UC Berkeley.
 In this project, I explore video generation for animated videos.
-For more detailed information, see the [Preliminary Prospectus](writing/Preliminary%20Prospectus.md).
+For more detailed information, see the [Project Breakdown](Pre-analysis%20Plan/Project%20Breakdown.md).

 ## Directory Structure